RigsOfRods/docs.rigsofrods.org/vehicle-creation/rail-vehicles.md

 ## Step 7: Tweaking the truckfile

 Now the node and beam of our wagon is finished, it's time to tweak the truckfile.

-Download the finished train and look into the truckfile.
-Please note the comments in there! [[File:Railrunner.zip]] *((TODO: Fix the link!))*
+Download the finished train and look into the truckfile: [Railrunner](https://forum.rigsofrods.org/downloads.php?do=file&id=341)

+Please note the comments in there!

 # Coupling Systems